UffeHammer/CMS-Commander/README.md

 Also do not rely on Users and Roles, they are too sitecore specific to be used anywhere else.

-For sitecore 6, 7 and 8 install the "Sitecore webservice installer" that automatically gets copied to the users "My documents\CMS Commander" folder, when the setup file is installed to the users computer.
+For sitecore 6, 7 and 8 install the "Sitecore webservice installer.zip" sitecore package on the website.
+That file gets automatically copied to the users "My documents\CMS Commander" folder, when the setup file is installed on the users computer.

-on the website.

 Uffe Hammer